 United Concordia’s iDental Discount Program can also help reduce the cost of your treatment.
 It’s not an insurance plan, but it can still save you money.
 If you enroll, you’ll pay an annual fee for access to a network of dentists who offer reduced rates on certain treatments, including orthodontics.

 If you don’t have these accounts or you still have a balance that is more than you can afford outright, financing is another option to consider.
 Most at-home aligner companies offer their own plans, while in-office treatments can be financed through third-party companies or your provider’s office.
-Just keep in mind that interest is usually charged and a credit check might be required.
+Just keep in mind that these plans usually charge interest and require a credit check.

 United Concordia can be a good insurance company for orthodontic coverage, but it depends on the plans your employer offers.
 And if you’re interested in at-home aligner treatment, you might not have great luck since United Concordia doesn’t have the same relationship with home aligner companies that other insurance providers do.
 But you might still receive coverage, and United Concordia’s iDental Discount Program can help you find great deals on your treatment.